winitzki/scall/tutorial/programming_dhall.md

 These repeated applications create a data structure of a deeply nested type: `f (f (... (f t)))`.
 At a certain recursion depth, that data structure will no longer contain any values of type `t`.
-So, applying a nested `fmap (fmap (... (fmap f)...)` to that data structure will not need to transform any data and will be an identity transformation.
+So, applying a nested `fmap (fmap (... (fmap f)...)` to that data structure will not need to transform any data and will be an identity function.

-We find that the hylomorphism's recursive code will terminate only if the data structure of type `f (f (... (f t)))` generated out of the initial "seed" value (`t0`) will no longer contain values of type `t` after a finite number of recursion steps.
+We find that a hylomorphism's recursive code will terminate only if the data structure of type `f (f (... (f t)))` generated out of the initial "seed" value (`t0`) will no longer contain values of type `t` after a finite number of recursion steps.